NotEasyTime/JavascripGraphicsProject/README.md

 Makes rectangles based on a list.
 Adds a square that can be controlled by wasd.

-TODO make a way for the player square to detect collisions with the rectangles generated from the list
+Made way for the player square to detect collisions with the rectangles generated from the list

+TODO Make the movement system fun